12amogha/LegaEase/README.md

 ## Features

-- **Lawyer Recommendation System**: Implemented using a Convolutional Neural Network (CNN) algorithm to provide clients with personalized lawyer recommendations based on user preferences and case data.
+- **Lawyer Recommendation System**: Implemented using Content-Based Recommender System to provide clients with personalized lawyer recommendations based on user preferences and case data.
 - **OCR and Document Generator**: Automated document processing with OCR to extract text from images and generate legal documents dynamically.
 - **Chatbot**: Utilizes a K-Nearest Neighbor (KNN) algorithm to provide interactive user support, answering queries and enhancing the user experience.
 - **Database**: Powered by MongoDB to manage dynamic data storage for user information, lawyer details, and legal documents.